fnrcum/pyCoinHive/README.md

-# pyHive
+# pyCoinHive
-- pyHive is a python3 implementation of the PHP CoinHive API class
+- pyCoinHive is a python3 implementation of the PHP CoinHive API class

 ### Usage GET